techidaily/site-bypass-frp/source/_posts/ultimate-guide-on-realme-frp-bypass-by-drfone-android.md

 ![How to use FRP Hijacker by Hagard](https://images.wondershare.com/drfone/article/2024/01/frp-hijacker-by-hagard-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As the tool progresses through the removal process, follow any additional on-screen prompts or instructions that may be provided.
 Once completed, your Samsung device should be successfully free from the FRP lock, granting you full access to its functionalities.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uSfA74aeYeA?si=HdJSMdeS7HVtS6-j" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4.
 Alternative Solution to FRP Hijacker by Hagard - Wondershare Dr.Fone